delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 These tables paint a bleak picture of the state of the worker in America, both in service and non-service based roles.

 # Summary + Possible Limitations of My Analysis

+Summary: I found increased activity in the form of both user engagement (comments) and user "agreement" (likes/upvotes) in two very popular job seeking advice forums, aimed to all industries and in particular to people in service roles in the US.
+Furthermore, the tone of the most popular posts became more bleak, and several reffered to the fear of losing their jobs during the pandemic.

 1. One social media site is not a faithful representation of the entire country, but drastic changes online might signal drastic changes in the US economic landscape.
 2.